2025 Solar Incentives Guide for New Berlin, WI - Tax Credits & Rebates

 When does the federal solar tax credit end?

-The order your incentives will be applied in may vary depending on which incentives you receive but in most cases yes, you can claim multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to be sure you are claiming all the incentives you're eligible for and applying them in the correct order.
+The order in which incentives are applied could vary depending on which incentives you are eligible for but typically yes, you can receive multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to verify you are claiming all the incentives you're eligible for and applying them in the correct order.

-Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall into this category.
-Other solar incentives may be available for commercial properties, depending on the details.
-We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives will apply to your specific situation.
+Many solar incentives are intended to apply to a property you own that is located within the United States; most secondary residences will fall into this category.
+Other solar incentives may be available for commercial properties, depending on the specifics.
+We recommend reaching out to your local solar installer and/or tax professional to fully understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.